DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-27-improving-the-references-user-journey.md

 #### What this looks like

-Rather than having static sentences explaining the above, we'll rely on the guidance only when you add or replace a referee.
+Rather than having static sentences explaining the above, we'll show guidance only when you add or replace a referee.

 {{ appFigure({
   image: {